aurelia0029/Cardiovascular-Disease-Prediction-with-ECG/cnn_lstm_experiment/README.md

 ### Dataset Setup

-1. Download MIT-BIH Arrhythmia Database from PhysioNet
+The MIT-BIH Arrhythmia Database should be placed in the project root directory:
-2. Place the `mitdb/` directory in the parent folder:

 ```
 MIT-BIH/